wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 coherence states, plus several extra data members for supporting LL/SC and locked/atomic instructions.
 These bits are only present in the L1 tag array, because these high-level operations are only performed in the L1.

+Non-coherence caches use `CacheArray<PrivateCacheLine>` and `CacheArray<L1CacheLine>`, respectively, for non-L1
+and L1 caches.
+The reason is straightforward: They do not need to keep coherence information, but L1 cache still need the extra flags to support certain instructions.

 ### The Coherence Controller Base Class